Enrique Iglesias: 1995–1996: Enrique Iglesias

 Iglesias did not want his father to know about his plans for a music career and did not want his famous surname to help advance his career.
-In secret he borrowed money from his family's nanny and recorded a demo cassette tape which consisted of a Spanish song and two English songs.
-Approaching his father's former publicist, Fernán Martínez, the two promoted the songs under the stage name Enrique Martínez with the backstory of being a singer from Guatemala.
-He was signed by Mexican record label Fonovisa and temporarily moved to Canada to record his first album.
+In secret, he borrowed money from his family's nanny and recorded a demo cassette tape which consisted of a Spanish song and two English songs.
+He approached his father's former publicist, Fernán Martínez, the two promoted the songs under the stage name Enrique Martínez with the backstory of being a singer from Guatemala.
+Mexican record label Fonovisa signed him, and he temporarily moved to Canada to record his first album.

 On 21 November 1995, Iglesias released Enrique Iglesias, a collection of light rock ballads, including hits such as "Si Tú Te Vas" (If You Go Away) and "Experiencia Religiosa" (Religious Experience).
 The record was released by label Fonovisa, along with Iglesias's following two albums.
-The record sold half a million copies in its first week, a rare accomplishment then for an album recorded in a language other than English.
+The record sold half a million copies in its first week, a then rare accomplishment for an album recorded in a language other than English.
 The record also ended up being certified Gold in another non-Spanish-speaking territory (Portugal) in its first week of release.
-The album sold million copies in its first three months and went Platinum in the United States.
+The album sold one million copies in its first three months and went Platinum in the United States.

 His song "Por Amarte" was included in Televisa's telenovela Marisol, but with a twist: instead of Por amarte daría mi vida (To love you, I'd give my life), the words were edited to suit the show, with Por amarte Marisol, moriría (To love you, Marisol, I'd die).
 The album also showcased Iglesias's prowess as a polyglot, releasing both Italian and Portuguese editions, with most of the songs being sung in those languages.

 Five singles were released from the album, including "Por Amarte", "No Llores Por Mí" (Don't Cry for Me) and "Trapecista" (Trapezist), all of which topped several of Billboards Latin music charts.
 The album still holds the record for most number-one singles on Billboards Hot Latin Songs chart.
 The album went on to win Iglesias the Grammy Award for Best Latin Pop Performance.